olivervbk/sonar-build-breaker/README.md

   4. For very large projects or servers with a busy CE queue, more attempts or a longer interval may be necessary
 3. Run an analysis on your project
 4. If analysis fails while waiting for CE to complete, increase either `sonar.buildbreaker.queryMaxAttempts`, `sonar.buildbreaker.queryInterval`, or both
+5. Optional: You may want to choose to enable `sonar.buildbreaker.dryRun` so the BuildBreaker is executed but does not break the build.
+This is useful when using a third-party tool to read the logs and automate actions, for example Jenkins' Log Parse Plugin (https://wiki.jenkins-ci.org/display/JENKINS/Console+Parser+Plugin).

 ### Forbidden Configuration Build Breaker